euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Storage/Cloud DataStore.md

 	- Don't use negative numbers
 	- Don't use value 0
 	- Get a block of IDs using the allocatedIds() method if you want to assign your own numeric IDs
-	- Avoid monotonically increasing values
+	- Avoid monotonically increasing values (can create hotspots)

 **Reads and writes**
 - Max write rate to an entity group is 1/second